AlexisTessier/vibrato-bdd/README.md

 * **scenario**(***ScenarioName***)

 	Start to describe a scenario and returns an object with the given function as property You can have multiple scenario for one feature.
-A scenario must have at least one "given" clause, one "when" clause and one "then" clause (in this order).
+A scenario must have at least one "given" clause(unless a background was defined), one "when" clause and one "then" clause (in this order).

 * **given**(***clauseName***), **when**(***clauseName***), **then**(***clauseName***), **and**(***clauseName***), **but**(***clauseName***)